youneuoy/M2TWEOP-library/README.md

                 playSound(nazgulScream);
                 -- Display some text
                 showWindow("The Nazgul have arrived.");
-                -- Spawn a new unit from the EOP EDU spawnUnit('Gondor Infantry', 'Anorien' , 'Minas Tirith' ,3,4,1,1);
+                -- Spawn a new unit
+                spawnUnit('Gondor Infantry', 'Anorien' , 'Minas Tirith' ,3,4,1,1);
         end
     end